Related ToolsBloomfireGuruDocument360NotionSalesforceHubspotZendeskIntercomSlack

 Recommendation: Notion

-At this stage, flexibility matters more than sophisticated features.
-Notion’s free tier supports unlimited pages, and the $10/user/month Plus plan provides sufficient collaboration features.
+Notion’s free tier supports unlimited pages, and the roughly $10 per user per month Plus plan provides sufficient collaboration features at this stage.
 Focus on establishing documentation habits rather than implementing complex knowledge management workflows.

 Migration path: As you grow past 50 employees, evaluate Guru for sales teams or Document360 for technical documentation.